 A fuel reporting entity that believes it is subject to this exemption has the sole burden of proving to the Executive Officer's satisfaction that the exemption applies to the entity.

-Conventional jet fuel or aviation gasoline.
+Fossil jet fuel produced or imported before 2028 or used for interstate or international flights, or aviation gasoline.

 Any deficit-generating fuel used in military tactical vehicles and tactical support equipment as defined in title 13, CCR, section 1905(a) and CCR, title 17, section 93116.2(a)(38), respectively.